Knockaround Guys: Plot

 The three look for an informant at a local bar and Taylor savagely beats a man who confronts them.
 Matty enlists his help to find anyone who might be spending a great deal of money (which was in the bag).
 That night, he finds out the two teenage baggage handlers have been spending rampantly.
-Matty, Johnny, Taylor and Chris go to the boys' house to confront them, but the sheriff (Tom Noonan), one of the boys' father, and his deputy (Shawn Doyle) arrive first and confiscate the money.
+Matty, Johnny, Taylor and Chris go to the boys' house to confront them, but the sheriff, one of the boys' father, and his deputy arrive first and confiscate the money.
 The sheriff, against his deputy's wishes, decides to keep the money.
 Matty and the boys try to confront them amicably, but get run off.
 Realizing that they have reached a détente, Matty calls Teddy to help.
 Once he learns Matty's mob identity and fearing federal involvement, the sheriff agrees to meet with Matty for an exchange at midnight in a warehouse.

 Fearing they are in too deep, Chris tries to convince Johnny to leave with him.
 Johnny refuses and Chris leaves.
 Teddy's associates ask Johnny where Chris is; realizing he has left but wanting to protect him, he says he does not know and is shot.
 Matty and Taylor are forced to go to the meet alone and encounter the sheriff and his deputy.
 Teddy and his associates also appear to even the odds, but the local informant, the sheriff's cousin, also arrives.
 Chris suddenly appears and kills the sheriff's cousin, triggering an all-out gunfight.
 Everyone but Taylor, Matty and Teddy is killed and Taylor is hit.
 Realizing Teddy has really come to take the money for himself, Matty confronts him.
 He admits that he has been stealing from Benny and aimed to take the money and kill Matty.
 He tries to discreetly reload and shoot Matty, but Matty kills him first.